Help

 FAQs

-Q1: What causes PTFE PCB signal loss at high frequencies?
+Q1: What primarily drives PTFE PCB signal loss at high frequencies?

-Q2: How do you ensure PTFE PCB impedance matching in multilayer designs?
+Q2: How do you maintain PTFE PCB impedance matching in multilayer boards?

 Q3: What spacing rules minimize PTFE PCB crosstalk?

-Q4: Why is copper foil selection critical for PTFE PCBs?
+Q4: Why is copper foil selection critical for PTFE high frequency loss minimization?

 References